-5.6.1 PLL
+6.3.11.1 PLL

-For lower power consumption, it is best to derive the internal audio processing clocks using the simple dividers.
-When the input MCLK or other source clock is not an integer multiple of the audio processing clocks, then it is necessary to use the onboard PLL.
-The TLV320DAC3100-Q1 fractional PLL can be used to generate an internal master clock used to produce the processing clocks needed by the DAC.
+For lower power consumption, the best process is to derive the internal audio processing clocks using the simple dividers.
+When the input MCLK or other source clock is not an integer multiple of the audio processing clocks then using the on-board PLL is necessary.
+The TLV320DAC3100 fractional PLL generates an internal master clock that produces the processing clocks required by the DAC.
 The programmability of this PLL allows operation from a wide variety of clocks that may be available in the system.

 The PLL input supports clocks varying from 512 kHz to 20 MHz and is register-programmable to enable generation of the required sampling rates with fine resolution.
-The PLL can be turned on by writing to page 0 / register 5, bit D7.
-When the PLL is enabled, the PLL output clock, PLL_CLK, is given by the following equation:
+The PLL turns on by writing to page 0 / register 5, bit D7.
+When the PLL is enabled, the PLL output clock, PLL_CLK, is given by Equation 6.

-$$PLL_CLK = \frac{PLL_CLKIN \times R \times J.D}{P}$$ (6)
+$$PLL_CLK = \frac{PLL_CLKIN \times R \times J.D}{P}$$